AndreaPasqualini/numerical_methods_macroeconomics/readme.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/apsql/numerical_methods_macroeconomics/master)

 This repository contains material for the PhD course in [Macroeconomics 3](https://www.unibocconi.eu/wps/wcm/connect/Bocconi/SitoPubblico_EN/Navigation+Tree/Home/Programs/PhD/PhD+in+Economics+and+Finance/Courses+and+Requirements/), taught by [Marco Maffezzoli](http://faculty.unibocconi.eu/marcomaffezzoli/) at [Bocconi University](https://www.unibocconi.eu/).
-I'm the TA for the Spring 2018, Spring 2019 and Spring 2020 iterations.
+I'm the TA for the Spring 2018, Spring 2019, Spring 2020 and Spring 2021 iterations.

 However, this repo will not be limited in scope to the course.
 Given enough time, this should be a full-fledged library (with examples) especially aimed at learning Python for (Macro)Economic applications.